 What to Do If the Script Doesn’t Work

 Sometimes, however, flash-all.bat will generate an error about missing resources or lack of space.
 In that situation, it’s generally better to just manually flash everything piece by piece.
+This trick is also useful if you only want to flash part of the factory image–like the bootloader or the recovery–without flashing the rest.

 The first thing you’ll need to do before inputting the manual commands is unzip the image file, which typically uses the “image-device-build.zip” naming format.
 It’s easier to unzip the contents of the file directly into the folder you’re already working in so all the required files are in the same location.
 Once unzipped, there should be five or six additional files in your working folder (depending on the device): android-info.txt, boot.img, cache.img, recovery.img, system.img, radio.img (for devices with mobile connections only), and vendor.img (Nexus 9 only).